KArbeRes/MagentaA11yV2/public/content/documentation/web/component/tabs.md

 How to test tabs

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with tabs

 1. Keyboard for mobile & desktop